Yang-J-LIN/yanglin.io/content/home/experience.md

   date_start = "2019-09-10"
   date_end = ""
   description = """
   Work on subcellular location prediction of long non-coding RNAs.
 We employ some new deep learning method such as BERT and Transformer to design an end-to-end subcellular location classifier for lncRNAs, and try to find some undiscovered features through the interpretation of our neural networks.
-Advisor: Dr. Hongbin Shen and [Dr. Xiaoyong Pan](https://xypan1232.github.io/).
+Advisor: Dr. Hong-Bin Shen and [Dr. Xiaoyong Pan](https://xypan1232.github.io/).
   """

 [[experience]]